catpea/db/README.md

 - [x] fill catpea/westland-warrior and catpea/furkies-purrkies with real content
 - [x] run install.sh and update it so that it works, consider testing for nodejs in the installer and exit, same for imagemagick.
 - [x] Install catpea/db on raspberry pi

-- [ ] Once the installer and build work, run publish to catpea/homepage (homepage is staging)
+- [x] Once the installer and build work, run publish to catpea/homepage (homepage is staging)
-- [ ] re-run bowel to keep homepage updated with latest posts, make sure bowel chugs-along.
+- [x] re-run bowel to keep homepage updated with latest posts, make sure bowel chugs-along.
+- [x] give the website proper title, currently the dominant book is showing

-- [ ] Simplify the Bootstrap Template, please remember that Flex layout has problems.
+- [ ] ADD UPGRADE MESSAGE, simplify the Bootstrap Template, please remember that Flex layout has problems.

+- [ ] Regression: Faux description text in warrior is doubled
+- [ ] Regression: Images are not showing all there is... but it looks better!
 - [ ] When ready, add catpea/website to the system and actually publish to the live webstite.
 - [ ] Delete server, poetry, warrior, and homepage (staging) as not to upset guthub.
+- [ ] Add New Book: Developer Cookbook

 [Eternia]: https://www.npmjs.com/package/eternia